-SABB applies a three lines of defence model within which the business are responsible for the risks that form part of their area and must ensure that all key risks are identified, mitigated and monitored through appropriate controls.
-Risk and Finance form part of the second line of defence and have responsibility for providing assurance, challenge and oversight activities.
+SABB applies a 'Three Lines of Defence' model within which business units are responsible for the risks corresponding to their respective areas and ensure that all key risks are identified, mitigated and monitored through appropriate controls.
+Risk and Finance form part of the second Line of Defence and are responsible for providing assurance, challenge and oversight.
 Internal audit is the third line and provide an independent assurance to senior management and the Board.

-The Risk Management function, which manages the overall level of credit, market and operational risk within SABB, is under the direct control of the CRO.
-The Chief Risk Officer is appointed by, appraised by, and has a reporting line directly to the Board Risk Committee.
+The Risk Management function, which manages credit, market and operational risks within SABB, is under the direct control of the CRO.
+The Chief Risk Officer is appointed by, appraised by, and has a reporting line directly to, the Board Risk Committee.

-The core SABB governance policy manuals covering Corporate Governance, SABB Standards, Risk Management and Credit Policy were reviewed and approved by the Board or its designated committees during 2017.
-An annual review of the risk governance framework was completed and approved by the Board Risk Committee which resulted in only minor changes to the members and frequency of various committees to align with the current risk control requirements and priorities.
+The core SABB governance policy manuals covering Corporate Governance, SABB Standards, Risk Management and Credit Policy 2019 are subject to periodic review by the Board or its designated committees.
+An annual review of the risk governance framework was completed and approved by the Board Risk Committee which resulted in changes in line with current risk control requirements and priorities.

-The risk reporting framework to the Board was maintained including the Risk Appetite Statements, Risk Heatmap and Top and Emerging Risks.
+The framework of regular risk reporting to the Board included, inter alia, the Risk Appetite Statements, Risk Heatmap and Top and Emerging Risks.
+These are compiled and submitted to the relevant risk governance committees where the reports are challenged and action plans agreed.